 In fact, there’s only one competition we can find where elite athletes worked to max out their front squats in a competition setting; more on that, along with some other historically heavy lifts caught on video, below.
 And if we missed anyone, we want to know.

-Powerlifter Derek Kendall has the second heaviest front squat on video.
+Powerlifter Derek Kendall has the third heaviest front squat on video.
 Kendall’s lift is 373kg/825lb in cross-arm style, on a powerlifting bar and with several spotters (including Eric Lilliebridge from the back; complain all you want about him touching the bar, it’s still an impressive lift).
 And please, do NOT question this man’s depth.

 That isn’t Derek Kendall’s only verified 800+ pound front squat, as evidenced by this video.